 You can learn about 23andMe’s other product offerings here.
 Customers interested in the 23andMe Health Service may purchase these service through Amazon or through the FSAStore.com / HSAStore.com.

 The eligibility for and terms for these two types of account are different.
 Although what is an eligible medical expense covered under both FSAs and HSAs is the same.

 For instance, FSAs are a benefit offered through an employer and have a lower contribution limit.

-In the past, money in FSA plans couldn’t be carried over into the next year, so employees had to “use it or lose it” – that is, if they didn’t spend the funds they had set aside, they would lose those funds.
-But during the pandemic, a grace period allowed individuals to use 2020 FSA funds through the end of 2021 and from 2021 through the end of 2022.
-HSAs, on the other hand, are available to individuals enrolled in a high-deductible health plan (HDHP), and that money can roll over year to year.
+In the past, money in FSA plans couldn’t be carried over into the next year, so employees had to “use it or lose it.”
+That is, if they didn’t spend the funds they had set aside in a given year, they would lose those funds.
+But during the pandemic, a grace period was created.
+This allowed individuals to use 2020 FSA funds through the end of 2021 and from 2021 through the end of 2022.
+HSAs, on the other hand, are available to individuals enrolled in a high-deductible health plan (HDHP).
+That money can roll over from year to year.

 You can find out more about the two types of accounts here.